SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 The setup for iOS is a little easier, as you only need the Xamarin Core module (C#/.NET Xamarin) installed with Visual Studio 2015.
 If you have already setup for Android, then you have everything you need ON YOUR WINDOWS MACHINE!
  ![image](/Images/wordpress/2017/03/image-1.png)

 However, to build for any Apple development platform you are going to need a MAC (in fact if you want to build for MacOS with MonoGame, you can ONLY do it from a Mac.
 No Widows dev for you.
-You’ll need either Xamarin or the new Visual Studio for Mac there, ON YOUR MAC).&nbsp; This is required in order to build your code for deployment to a device or the Apple Store, part of the locked in culture of Apple development.
+You’ll need either Xamarin or the new Visual Studio for Mac there, ON YOUR MAC).
+This is required in order to build your code for deployment to a device or the Apple Store, part of the locked in culture of Apple development.

 You can pick up a Mac Mini quite cheaply (I paid £50 for mine) provided it can support the following criteria:

-&nbsp;&nbsp;&nbsp; • It supports the latest version of the iOS SDK.
+    • It supports the latest version of the iOS SDK.

-&nbsp;&nbsp;&nbsp; • The latest version of Xcode.
+    • The latest version of Xcode.

-&nbsp;&nbsp;&nbsp; • Has Mac OS X Yosemite(10.10) & above installed.
+    • Has Mac OS X Yosemite(10.10) & above installed.

-&nbsp;

-You will also need an Apple Dev Center account registered and assigned to your device.&nbsp;
+You will also need an Apple Dev Center account registered and assigned to your device.

 > **If your prospective device does not support the above, do not buy it as you will just be wasting your money to use it for development**